bmanjaree/bmanjaree.github.io/index.md

 title: ""
 ---

-I'm a Ph.D. student in the [Civil and Environmental Engineering Department](https://cee.princeton.edu) at Princeton University, NJ.
+I'm a Ph.D. student in the [Civil and Environmental Engineering Department](https://cee.princeton.edu) at Princeton University, Princeton, NJ.
 My academic journey includes dual masters degrees from the [Applied Mathematics Department](https://amath.washington.edu) and [Civil and Environmental Engineering Department](https://www.ce.washington.edu) at the University of Washington, Seattle, WA.
-I completed my bachelor's degree in the [Civil and Environmental Engineering Department](https://cee.technion.ac.il/en/) at the Israel Institute of Technology - Technion.
+I completed my bachelor's degree in the [Civil and Environmental Engineering Department](https://cee.technion.ac.il/en/) at the Israel Institute of Technology - Technion, Haifa.

 Currently, I'm working in Professor [Gabriele Villarini's research group](https://villarini.scholar.princeton.edu/research-group), focusing on advancing data-driven approaches for hydrologic modeling.
 My research aims to improve predictions and better approximate extreme climate events related to hydrology.